- Who is yk miyazaki?

 Some romance writers craft tightly structured tales, all focused on a narrowly defined age group, professional occupation, or even sexual orientation. yk’s work is less predictable, driven as it is by the diverse group of characters that make up the Walkerville community.
-At least two, perhaps more, generations of Walkervillians have their stories told within her pages.
+At least three, perhaps more, generations of Walkervillians have their stories told within her pages.
 Most, but not all, of them are straight, heterosexual couples.
 Some are highly educated professionals, others are “regular working folks.”

 Many grew up within the valley that enfolds Walkerville; they’ve known no other home.
 Others are “Walkervillians by choice” who found their way there, realized what a special community they’d discovered, and set down roots.

 OK.
 So-called “mainstream” writers don’t have to address this, but it’s an important data point in some corners of the romance community.
 So let’s be frank for a moment.

 Among writers and informed readers, a common qualifier refers to “heat level;” essentially a 1 to 5 scale describing, at the lower end, “sweet” stories—essentially material that’s ready for a Hallmark Channel television adaptation.
 It’s possible characters may “get together,” but what physical activity there is, beyond a simple kiss or hug, happens “off screen.”
 On the other hand, a 5 refers to what’s called “steamy” material—work of the 50 Shades variety.